 The training data is curated from a filtered combination of the Objaverse\cite{deitke2023objaverse} and 3DFront\cite{fu20213dfront} datasets.
 We first process the meshes using PartField\cite{liu2025partfield} to obtain semantic segmentations.
 A critical preprocessing step involves tokenizing each semantic part, and we apply a strict filtering process: we discard any samples where any single segmented part results in an encoded sequence exceeding 1024 tokens.
 This filtering ensures that individual parts remain within our designated block size.
 Our final curated dataset comprises approximately 81K samples.

 Our model is built upon a discrete diffusion framework similar to BD-LM\cite{arriola2025block}, which we adapt to incorporate the proposed hierarchical point cloud features \ref{generation}.
 The model comprises 0.3B parameters.
 We constrain the maximum sequence length to 4096 tokens, and the semi-autoregressive block size is set to 1024 tokens, aligning with our dataset's filtering criteria.
-Training was conducted for two weeks utilizing 4 NVIDIA H100 80GB GPUs.
-We employed a cosine learning rate scheduler, annealing the learning rate from a peak of $3 \times 10^{-4}$ down to $1 \times 10^{-5}$ over the training duration.
+The training process was divided into two stages: pre-training on 8 NVIDIA H100 80GB GPUs for 3 days, followed by fine-tuning on 4 NVIDIA H100 80GB GPUs for two weeks.